 - i.
 The renewal (tenure) decisions by the committee shall be regarded as a peer judgment of future performance.
 The judgment each committee member must make is whether the renewal (tenure) candidate will be actively academically engaged in the future to warrant renewal (tenure).
 Consequently, in making a renewal (tenure) decision, the committee shall consider all work-related matters that have a bearing on the potential of the renewal (tenure) candidate. - ii.
 The committee will review performance levels for renewal (tenure) candidates in the areas of Teaching, Research and Service prior to the renewal (tenure) decision.
 While unsatisfactory performance in any given area of review is unlikely to lead to a favorable renewal (tenure) decision, performance levels above a given minimum do not guarantee a favorable renewal (tenure) decision.
 Considerations that will guide committee members in their deliberations of candidate performance within these three areas are presented below. - 1.
-Teaching -Teaching will be evaluated as a matter of peer review, in which SEI scores will play but one part among many in evaluating a probationary faculty member's teaching effectiveness.
-Along with consideration of student evaluation scores (SEI scores)-their values, their trends, and their variations, individually and comparatively within the department-other areas to be considered in an effective peer review include, but are not limited to: - a.
+Teaching -Teaching will be evaluated as a matter of peer review, in which student feedback will play but one part among many in evaluating a probationary faculty member's teaching effectiveness.
+Along with consideration of student feedback, other areas to be considered in an effective peer review include, but are not limited to: - a.
 Most recent merit peer review - b.
 Curriculum and course development - c.
 Quality of syllabi, exams and assignments - d.
 Innovative approaches to instruction - e.
 Alignment between course objectives, teaching pedagogy and documented outcomes - f.
 Teaching workload and course variety - g.
 Maintenance of academic standards and integrity - h.
 Preparation of materials employing various media for instructional use - i.
-Grade distributions - j.
+Grade distributions - i.
 Student advising and counseling - k.
 Supervision of student research and internships - l.
 Attendance at workshops and seminars on teaching effectiveness - m.
 Improvement of instruction grant application and funding